nilamroy2/Aircraft_Crash_Analysis/README.md

 The aviation industry is a mature industry, and is more than a hundred years old.
 So, there exists a lot of data in this field, especially aircraft crash data.
 This makes it very interesting, as we were able to grab data that helped us analyse the state of the aircraft safety over a period of an entire century!

-Through this project we have explained in detail, the methodology and tools used for implementing the data pipeline, right from getting the data from CSV file,cleaning and formatting data in jupyter notebook,loading the data in Postgres Database and querying data as we need to show an attractive visualization.
+Through this project we have explained in detail, the methodology and tools used for implementing the data pipeline, right from getting the data from CSV file,cleaning and formatting data in jupyter notebook,loading the data in PostgreSQL Database and querying data so we can represnt it in an understandable and attractive visiualization.

 ## Structure: